Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes: Introduction

 There have been many proposals for estimating a single precision matrix in high-dimensional data settings.
 A popular approach is to amend \eqref{eq:OLL} with an $\ell_1$-penalty \citep{YL2007,Banerjee2008,Friedman2008,Yuan2008b}.
 The solution to this penalized problem is generally referred to as the \emph{graphical lasso} and it is popular as it performs automatic model selection, i.e., the resulting estimate is sparse.
 It is heavily used in Gaussian graphical modeling (GGM) as the support of a Gaussian precision matrix represents a Markov random field \citep{Lauritz96}.

-The $\ell_1$-approach has been extended to deal with more than a single sample-group. \citet{GLMZ2011} have proposed a parametrization of class-specific precision matrices that expresses the individual elements as a product of shared and class-specific factors.
+The $\ell_1$-approach has been extended to deal with more than a single sample-group. \citet{DINGO} employed a two-class approach that first extracts a global precision matrix by the graphical lasso after which precision regressions are employed to find local differences. \citet{Zhao} also regard the two-class setting but, in contrast to many other approaches, focus on direct estimation of the difference between two precision matrices.
+Many works also move beyond the two-class setting. \citet{GLMZ2011} have proposed a parametrization of class-specific precision matrices that expresses the individual elements as a product of shared and class-specific factors.
 They include $\ell_1$-penalties on both the shared and class-specific factors in order to jointly estimate the sparse precision matrices (representing graphical models).
 The penalty on the shared factors promotes a shared sparsity structure while the penalty on the class-specific factors promotes class-specific deviations from the shared sparsity structure. \citet{Danaher2013} have generalized these efforts by proposing the \emph{joint graphical lasso} which allows for various penalty structures.
 They study two particular choices: the \emph{group graphical lasso} that encourages a shared sparsity structure across the class-specific precision matrices, and the \emph{fused graphical lasso} that promotes a shared sparsity structure as well as shared precision element-values.

-A Bayesian approach to inferring multiple sparse precision matrices can be found in \citet{PSV2015}.
+The methods that move beyond the two-class setting have in common that they (implicitly) assume the same degree of similarity between all possible pairs of precision matrices.
+Two recent works provide an important generalization by allowing for varying degrees of similarity: \citet{PSV2015} and \citet{SS16}.
+These works permit, respectively from a Bayesian and frequentist perspective, for the pair-specific similarities to be estimated from the data.
+Our motivation is related to these works (see Section \ref{motivate.sec}).

+A hypothesis testing literature on multiple high-dimensional precision matrices has developed concurrently with the estimation literature.
+Generally, the testing approaches are supported by penalized estimation.
+As in estimation, the approaches can be demarcated by either a global or a local thrust \citep{Cai}.
+The former focuses on testing the overall difference between two precision matrices.
+The latter focuses on the simultaneous testing of the non-redundant individual entries of the difference matrix between two precision matrices. \citet{SM17} provide a two-sample global testing approach under a sparsity assumption. \citet{XCC15} provide both a global test as well as local testing through a (sparse) regression approach.
+See \citet{Cai} for a review of recent work in testing for high-dimensional covariance and precision structures.